merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 - try to use `libsol10-compat` (see below)
 - ...or you have to patch the code/the makefiles/meson build files...
 In some cases, the compiler suggested me what I needed to use.
 - if a package tries to bring another version GCC, just comment USE_FEATURES and GCC_REQD in Makefile and use GCC 9.5 (see below).
+   - those definitions can be in included `.mk` files, then check carefully!

 And if everything goes well but fails on the linking phase, then